A Girl Like Her (2015 film): Plot

 The students grow further convinced that the rumors of Avery's bullying are true, causing the members of Avery's clique to turn on her and present a statement to the principal.
 This prompts a conference between Avery, her parents, and the principal, during which Avery's parents staunchly defend her before she storms out in frustration.
-She later posts an insensitive video ranting about Jessica's suicide attempt and vehemently insisting on her own innocence.
-The camera crew approaches Avery, advising her to remove the video and telling her they have footage of her bullying Jessica.
-She agrees to meet them at her house that night to watch the footage.
+She later posts an insensitive video online ranting about the situation and vehemently insisting on her innocence.
+Amy advises Avery to remove the video and tells her the crew has evidence of her bullying Jessica; Avery agrees to meet them at her house to watch the footage.

-Later that night at the hospital, Jessica's parents are visiting her when she loses her pulse.
-Her parents and the cameras are kicked out of the ICU, as the doctors attempt to revive Jessica.
-The doctors are able to regain Jessica's pulse, but say that she will eventually succumb to total organ failure if she doesn't wake from the coma soon.
-At her house, Avery watches the footage and begins to cry hysterically, admitting that she regrets her actions while the filmmaker consoles her.
+At the hospital that night, Jessica's heart stops beating.
+Her parents and the cameras are kicked out of the ICU as the doctors attempt to revive her.
+Jessica regains her pulse, but the doctors say that she will eventually succumb to total organ failure if she doesn't wake from her coma soon.
+At Avery's house, Avery watches the footage and begins to cry hysterically, admitting that she regrets her actions while Amy consoles her.
 Avery posts another video, this time tearfully apologizing and stating that no person deserves to be treated the way she treated Jessica.
 She ends the video with, "My name is Avery Keller, and I'm a bully."

-The movie ends with a cut to Jessica's face as she opens her eyes.
+The movie ends with a cut to Jessica as she finally opens her eyes.